abishaekduresh/DigitalClock-ReactJS/README.md

 # Digital Clock Application

-This Digital Clock Application is a simple yet elegant web app built with React.js, displaying the current time and date in a user-friendly format.
+This Digital Clock Application is a simple yet elegant web app built with React.js, displaying the current IST time and date in a user-friendly format.
 It updates in real-time, making it a perfect tool for keeping track of time.

 ## Features

-- 🕒 **Real-time Clock**: Updates every second to show the current time.
+- 🕒 **Real-time Clock**: Updates every second to show the current IST time.
 - 📅 **Date Display**: Shows the current date in a readable format.
-- 🌙 **12-Hour Format**: Time is displayed in a 12-hour format with AM/PM.
+- 🌙 **12-Hour Format**: IST Time is displayed in a 12-hour format with AM/PM.
 - 📱 **Responsive Design**: Works seamlessly across various devices.

 ## Live Demo